Fl4gu1z0wsky/CEH/README.md

 ### USB

 **Juice jacking** - An infected USB charging station is used to compromise linked devices.
+**iOS Trustjacking** - Allows attackers to exploit the iTunes Wi-Fi sync feature. - The victim must connect to a malicious computer or device, via USB.
+When plugged, they will receive a prompt to ask if they would like to trust the connected device.
+Once the victim has connected and trusted the malicious device, the attacker allows the victim to connect to iTunes and enable the iTunes Wi-Fi Sync feature.
+This gives the attacker persistent access to the victim device over the same network, or over further distances by using a VPN.

+### Mobile

+   **Man in the Disk** - A type of cyber attack on devices running Android in which malware installed on a smartphone or tablet targets an app through files located in external storage.
+Unlike in internal memory, apps are not isolated from each other in this space, so cybercriminals are able to substitute or modify temporary files or updates stored there.

+   **SS7 vuln** - The Common Channel Signaling System 7 - It is a set of application protocols for the transmission of service information over telephone networks that can be compromised and the attacker can intercept voice and sms communications on a cellular network.

 ### Social Engineering

 **Tailgating** - Also known as Piggybacking.
 It involves an attacker seeking entry to a restricted area that lacks the proper authentication.